 Thumb sucking is a natural and absolutely harmless habit that is common in babies and toddlers up to three years of age.
 However, starting at the age of three, if the thumb is sucked intensely and frequently, it can lead to problems with a child’s teeth and jaw and may also cause abnormal drinking, eating, and swallowing patterns; speech disorders; and disordered breathing.
-Therefore, most dentists and pediatric specialists recommend that children stop sucking their thumbs by age three.
+Therefore, most dentists and pediatric specialists recommend that children stop thumb sucking by age three.
 Here is everything you need to know about your child’s thumb sucking habit and the weaning period.

 The sucking reflex is essential for newborns, and it’s not surprising that nature has taken appropriate precautions to anchor it well.
 Sucking on the finger often begins in the womb.
-As soon as the child is born, breast and bottle feeding triggers a pleasant feeling and sense of security.
+As soon as the baby is born, breast and bottle feeding triggers a pleasant feeling and sense of security.

 Even if the actual sucking reflex subsides after a few months, a strong connection between sucking and experiencing pleasant feelings has already been established by that time.